umbraco/UmbracoDocs/Contribute/Adding-Metadata/index.md

 ---
-meta.Title: "Annotating a document with meta data" meta.Description: "The documentation markdown files are allowed to contain meta data.
+meta.Title: "Annotating a document with meta data"
+description: "The documentation markdown files are allowed to contain meta data.
 This is done by adding YAML at the top of the document."
 ---

 # Annotating a document with meta data